 - AED 50 for updating, modification of contract details, cancellation, and termination of the tenancy contract in Abu Dhabi

-The Tawtheeq contract is required for the connection of your electricity and water with the Abu Dhabi Distribution Company (ADDC), similar to DEWA in Dubai.
+The Tawtheeq contract is required to connect your electricity and water with the Abu Dhabi Distribution Company (ADDC), similar to DEWA in Dubai.
 This usually happens automatically once the registration is completed.
 There are several approved typing centres for completing the Tawtheeq contract, which can be found on the Abu Dhabi Municipality website.

 Tawtheeq renewal is essential to avoid any service disruption of water and electricity.
 Two months before the expiry date of the tenancy contract, tenants will receive a notification from the municipality regarding the renewal.

-To renew your Tawtheeq, all you need to do is open the Tawtheeq account from the online portal and update the status of the tenancy contract from there.
-A charge of AED 100 will be applicable when going forward with the Tawtheeq renewal process.
+To renew your contract, all you need to do is open the Tawtheeq account from the online portal and update the status of the tenancy contract from there.
+A charge of AED 100 will be applicable when going forward with the renewal process.

 This system has undeniably helped to formalise all real estate transactions in Abu Dhabi.
 The tenancy laws in Abu Dhabi have also been revisited to make things fair to both tenants and landlords in the emirate.

-For more information about Tawtheeq and any issues relating to it, contact the relevant authorities at the Tawtheeq officers at the Abu Dhabi Department of Urban Planning and Municipalities and get access to the latest information.
+For more information about the new tenancy contracts in Abu Dhabi and any issues relating to it, contact the relevant authorities at the Abu Dhabi Department of Urban Planning and Municipalities.

-We recommend that you contact the Tawtheeq authorities for accurate information on any specific scenarios as the solutions can vary on a case by case basis.
+We recommend that you contact the Abu Dhabi authorities for accurate information on any specific scenarios as the solutions can vary on a case-by-case basis.